MileHacker Logo

 Keep all your important documents organized and accessible.
 Physical and digital copies are useful.

 • Passport and visa documentation: Carry your physical passport.
 If you needed a visa, have copies of it.
-Store digital copies on your phone and in a cloud service.
+Store digital copies on your phone and in online storage.

 • Travel insurance policy information: Bring both printed and digital copies of your policy.
-This includes contact numbers for emergencies and policy details.
+This covers contact numbers for emergencies and policy details.

 • International driving permit (IDP): If you plan to drive, and your home license is not in a Latin alphabet, an IDP is needed.